ShayanFiroozi/FastLog.Net/README.md

 - .Net Framework 4.8

+>ℹ **Note:**
-**Note** : Since the **FastLog.Net** solution is supporting multi target frameworks , to build the solution successfully you should install all .Net versions above , otherwise you can easily exclude not interested framework(s) by editing **TargetFrameworks** tag in the [FastLog.Net Project File](https://github.com/ShayanFiroozi/FastLog.Net/blob/master/FastLog.Net/FastLog.Net.csproj).
+Since the **FastLog.Net** solution is supporting multi target frameworks , to build the solution successfully you should install all .Net versions above , otherwise you can easily exclude not interested framework(s) by editing **TargetFrameworks** tag in the [FastLog.Net Project File](https://github.com/ShayanFiroozi/FastLog.Net/blob/master/FastLog.Net/FastLog.Net.csproj).

 <br/>